-(click on photo for full bio)
+(click on each speaker’s photo for their full bio)

 With almost twenty years of experience, Dr. Mark Eltis has practiced Optometry in New York, California, and Toronto.
 He is a graduate of the University of Waterloo School of Optometry and has taught there for over a decade.
 Dr. Eltis is a Fellow of the American Academy of Optometry and a Diplomate of the American Board of Optometry.
 He is also a faculty member of the Academy of Ophthalmic Education and he completed his California Glaucoma Certification at UC Berkeley.
 Dr. Eltis has served as an examiner for national licensing assessments in both Canada and the US.
 He has presented and published internationally and has been sought as an expert on optometric issues for national television and print.